 As is often the case in a small town, Crossnore doesn't have a public transportation system that people use for their commute.

-The per capita income in Crossnore in 2022 was $17,235, which is low income relative to North Carolina and the nation.
-This equates to an annual income of $68,940 for a family of four.
+The per capita income in Crossnore in 2022 was $17,506, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $70,024 for a family of four.
+However, Crossnore contains both very wealthy and poor people as well.

-Crossnore is a very ethnically-diverse town.
+Crossnore is an extremely ethnically-diverse town.
 The people who call Crossnore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crossnore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Crossnore include Scots-Irish, German, Irish, Scottish, and Swedish.
+Important ancestries of people in Crossnore include Scots-Irish, Swedish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Crossnore is English.
 Other important languages spoken here include Spanish and Italian.